Why Does School Attendance Matter for Kids?

 Occasionally children might miss the class due to an illness and this should be regarded as a one-off incident.
 Going to the class should be a default activity every day.

-Things to Keep in Mind to Ensure Regular School Attendance
+Things to Keep in Mind to Ensure Regular Attendance for School

-As a parent, you must plan ahead to limit your child’s absences from school and make school attendance a top priority.
+As a parent, you must plan ahead to limit your child’s absences from and make attendance for school a top priority.

 1. Help your child to go to school on time.